NoviaIntSysGroup/p2x2p/README.md

 ```

 ## Data sources
-We are only permitted to share some of the data used.
+We are only permitted to share part of the data used (the mFRR and production data ontained from Fingrid).
 Below are descriptions of the data included and instructions for obtaining your own copies of the data that can't be shared.
 * mFRR price and volume data for 2016 to 2023 are in the folder `\data\mfrr_fi_price_and_volym_2016_2023.csv`.
+* Production data for Finland, including installed wind power capacity, for 2016 to 2023 are in the folder: `\data\energy_data_fi_2016_2023.csv`.
 * TTF price data can be obtained with the notebook: `\notebooks\ttf_price_svg_to_csv.ipynb`.
 * Day-ahead spot prices can be obtained with the notebook `\notebooks\spot_price_api_to_csv.ipynb`.
 Usage requires free ENTSO-E transparency platform registration to obtain an API key, more detailed instructions are included in the notebook.
 * Day-ahead spot predictions for 2017 to 2023 are in the folder `\data\spot_prices_fi_2016_2023_predictions.csv`.
 Observe that these are yearly predictions for a model trained on the previous year's data.
 The absolute value of the predicted price is thus badly scaled, but the model does a good job of estimating the most expensive hours or the cheapest hours each day.
 More details for the used forecasting model are available [here](https://github.com/NoviaIntSysGroup/spot-price-forecast).